 It finally happened.
 That special man in your life has asked you to marry him, and you said, "yes!"
-Now you need to know how to announce your engagement to friends and family.
+Now you need to know how to announce your engagement to friends and family, being sure to follow proper engagement announcement wording.

 With all of the technology available today, your first thought may be to send an email or text message so everyone will know the good news as quickly as possible.
 However, in most cases, a more traditional and diplomatic manner would be much better.
 Here's how to effectively announce your engagement to everyone you know.